Kerastase Nutritive Masquintense Thick Hair Review

 Kerastase Masquintense performed like a champ.
 I used the deep conditioning cream for three weeks, during which I applied it a total of 9 times.
 After each use, my hair was noticeably more responsive and lively.
 Each morning I’d wake up with progressively silkier and shinier hair.
 This made prepping for work much easier and less time consuming.
 The sheen of my hair improved as well, but it took about 3 applications before I saw a very noticeable difference in luster.

 However, up until that point, my hair was obviously regaining moisture and vitality with each use.
 Towards the end of the second week my hair was catching and reflecting light much better than it had in months!
 After the third week, my hair looked fantastic.
-Frizz was eliminated and my ends looked flawless.
+Existing frizz was eliminated and my ends looked flawless.
 Manageability was incredible and I was extremely pleased.
 The Kerastase Mask did the job effectively without harsh chemicals.

 Kerastase Nutritive Masquintense Overall Value